bkumar0801/go-concurrecy/README.md

 In any other mainstream programming language, when concurrent threads need to share data in order to communicate, a lock is applied to the piece of memory (this is also an overhead on programmer to select right locking mechanism).
 This typically causes issues like race conditions / deadlock, memory management etc. Instead of applying a lock on the shared memory (critical section), Go allows you to communicate (or send) the value from one routine to another via channel.
 The default behavior is that both the routines sending the data and the one receiving the data will wait till the value reaches its destination.
 The “waiting” of the routines forces proper synchronization between routines when data is being exchanged.

-> A goroutine is a lightweight thread managed by the Go runtime.
+> A goroutine is an independently executing function launched by a go statement (managed by the Go runtime).
+It has its own call stack, which grows and shrinks as required.
+It's not a thread.
+There might be only one thread in a program with thousands of goroutines.
+Goroutines are multiplexed dynamically onto threads as needed to keep all the goroutines running.

 > Goroutines run in the same address space, so access to shared memory must be synchronized.
 It is lightweight, costing little more than the allocation of stack space.
 And the stacks start small, so they are cheap, and grow by allocating (and freeing) heap storage as required.